 A strong work ethic will help your child lead a successful adult life.
-Although we often think about it being suitable for employment, it’s also vital in other areas of life because we associate it with being able to achieve goals.
-Understanding how to teach work ethic can support your child in becoming a grownup who is willing, responsible, and resilient.
+Although we often think of it as suitable for employment, it’s also vital in other areas of life because we associate it with achieving goals.
+Understanding how to teach work ethic can support your child in becoming a willing, responsible, and resilient grownup.

 Work ethic is a set of skills and attitudes associated with morals and the mindset to maintain motivation to stay on track and prioritize focus.
 A good work ethic can fuel the achievement of a person’s goals and fulfill their needs, which are fed by how much initiative or focus the person has on the outcome.
 A good work ethic is also associated with self-respect, reliability, conscientiousness, and satisfaction.1,2